FThompsonSG/tech242_AWS_linux/linux/README.md

 ## Bash (Bourne Again Shell) An Interface that Runs Commands<br>
 ### Commands
 - uname -a = displays all system information
-- uname --help = displays a help message and exit
+- --help = displays a help message and exit
 - pwd = prints working directory
 - cd <directoryname> = Navigate to specified directory
 - clear = clears the terminal